beaudie/vesc/doc/DevSetup.md

 ./build/install-build-deps.sh
 ```

-After this completes successfuly, you are ready to generate the ninja files:
+After this completes successfully, you are ready to generate the ninja files:
 ```
 gn gen out/Debug
 ```